A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 How to Share Transaction Milestones with Agents, Clients, and Other Contacts

-With Paperless Pipeline, customers can easily share transaction key dates and milestones with anyone—including in-house agents and staff, co-op agents, home buyers, home sellers, and other contacts on the transaction.
+With Paperless Pipeline, customers can easily share transaction key dates and milestones with anyone, including in-house agents and staff, co-op agents, home buyers, sellers, and other transaction contacts.

 By using email templates and auto-fill tags, you can set up templates such as: